ProfessionalsKaren R. Zeituni

 - The steering committee of senior secured noteholders of GMX Resources, an oil and gas exploration and production company with assets in North Dakota, Montana, Wyoming and Texas.
 In the successful consummation of the plan of reorganization supported by the steering committee, GMX significantly reduced its debt from approximately $505 million to $60 million through a debt-for-equity conversion in which senior secured noteholders received all of the equity interests in the reorganized company

-This spring, Karen will be speaking at the American Bar Association’s Spring Meeting on a panel called “Issues in Opioid Bankruptcies.”
+Karen currently serves on the Her Justice Junior Advisory Board.
+In spring of 2022, Karen spoke at the American Bar Association’s Spring Meeting on a panel called “Issues in Opioid Bankruptcies.”
 She has also recently co-authored an article with fellow Paul, Weiss attorney Bob Britton for the American Bankruptcy Institute’s ABI Journal titled “Problems in the Code: The Sale of Mortgage Loans Free and Clear in a Chapter 11 Plan.”
 Karen served as Senior Editor of the McGill Law Journal.
 Before joining Paul Weiss, she clerked for Justice Rivlin at the Supreme Court of Israel.